pybender/cloudml/doc/_build/html/_sources/command_line_utils.txt

     <tr>
       <td>-w weight-file, --weights weight-file</td>
       <td>Stores feature weights to the specified file as JSON objects.
 The
-      weights are stored in two lists, one for positive weights (in descending order), and one for the negative weights (in ascending order).
-In case a feature results from a "parent" feature (i.e. when using Tfidf, count etc.), the name used is in the form <parent feature>.<value>.
+      weights are stored within two lists, one for positive weights (in descending order), and one for the negative weights (in ascending order).
+In case, a feature results from a "parent" feature (i.e. when using Tfidf, count etc.), the name used is in the form <parent feature>.<value>.
       </td>